gyrdym/ml_linalg/README.md

   ], dtype: dtype);
   final decomposed = matrix.decompose(Decomposition.cholesky);

-  print(decomposed.first * decomposed.last, equals(matrix)); // yields approximately the same matrix as the original one
+  print(decomposed.first * decomposed.last); // yields approximately the same matrix as the original one
 ```

 *Keep in mind that Cholesky decomposition is applicable only for positive definite and symmetric matrices*